Metro-Boston ARES District Meeting & Special Presentation 9/14 10am

 Hello to all…

-A reminder that the monthly ARES Net for April is rapidly approaching.
-The monthly ARES Net for April is Monday April 4th, 2011, at 8:30 PM on the MMRA Repeater system.
-This is after the RACES Nets earlier in the evening.
-For frequencies that will be linked into the ARES Net on the MMRA Network, please see the following link from the MMRA web site and the repeaters that will be linked in will be through Hub 1:
+A reminder that the monthly ARES Net for May is rapidly approaching.
+The monthly ARES Net for May is Monday May 6th, 2013, at 8:30 PM on the MMRA Repeater system.
+This is after the MEMA Nets earlier in the evening.
+For frequencies that will be linked into the ARES Net on the MMRA Network, please see the following link from the MMRA web site detailing the repeaters that will be linked in through Hub 1:

 In addition, if the Echo-IRLP node on the MMRA hub is available, we will likely link that to the New England Reflector system on IRLP 9123/Echolink Conference *NEW-ENG* Node: 9123.